Friday, August 8, 2008

 LOL!

-We followed some little car trying to use it as our guide through the dark country roads.
-We followed for at least an hour...he must of thought we where tailing him.
-Finally he drove off to his street and abandoned us...this is when we said 'to hell with it and decided to pay the dam highway toll booths!'
+We followed a small car, hoping to use it as a guide through the dark country roads.
+We followed it for at least an hour, and the driver must have thought we were tailing him.
+Finally, he turned off to his street and left us behind.
+That’s when we said, “To hell with it!” and decided to pay the damn highway toll booths instead.

-We gave up the French country roads and went back to the toll highways and figured it was worth paying the toll $.
-One thing in Europe you can usually find a Roadside Park to pull over to catch a nap in the middle of the night.
+We decided to abandon the French country roads and return to the toll highways, which we found to be worth the fare.
+One positive aspect of traveling in Europe is that you can usually find a roadside park to pull over and take a nap in the middle of the night.

 Cerbere and the Mediterranean